highruned/node-std/readme.md

 # node-std
 The idea of this library is to provide you with all the essential building blocks you need to get your node on.
 Extensive.
 Consistent.
+Structured.
 Modular.
 Grab what you need; ignore the rest.

+Like it?
+Don't like it?
+It's all about picking your poison.

 Included libraries:
 1. core - Essentials.
 Mixin your way to victory!
 1. blog
 1. cms
-1. database - Persistency at its finest.
+1. database - We all need some persistency in our lives.
 1. debug - Write to me.
 1. forum
 1. framework - MVC?
 HMVC?
+MVVM?
 Your choice.
 1. site - Startup.
 1. wiki